-- 5. Terms that are defined in Prudential Standard APS-CPS 001 Definitions-Defined terms(APS-001) appear in bold the first time they are used in this Prudential Standard. - 6.
+- 5. Terms that are defined in Prudential Standard APS 001 Definitions (APS 001) appear in bold the first time they are used in this Prudential Standard. - 6.
 Where this Prudential Standard provides for APRA to exercise a power or discretion, this power or discretion is to be exercised in writing. - 7.
 In this Prudential Standard, unless the contrary intention appears, a reference to an Act, Regulations or Prudential Standard is a reference to the Act, Regulations or Prudential Standard as in force from time to time.